SoftSwiss/mongo-migrate/README.md

 ## How it works?
 This package creates a special collection (by default it`s name is "migrations") for versioning.
-In this collection stored documents like
+For each applied migration in this collection is being stored a document like
 ```json
 {
     "_id": "<mongodb-generated id>",